 Interest rate risk: Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
-The Board's investments are held in external pooled investment accounts and in bank certificates of deposit, and as a means of limiting its exposure to fair value losses arising from rising interest rates, the Board attempts to match its investment maturities to expected cash flow needs.
+The Board's investments are held in external pooled investment accounts, and as a means of limiting its exposure to fair value losses arising from rising interest rates, the Board attempts to match its investment maturities to expected cash flow needs.
 The Board's investment policy requires that the investment portfolio have a minimum level of three months of budgeted operating expenditures in short-term investment to be maintained to provide sufficient liquidity for expected disbursements.
 With this investment focus, investments are expected to reach maturity with limited gains or losses.
-At June 30, 2019, the Board's investments met this policy.
+At June 30, 2020, the Board's investments met this policy.